 If you refuse to submit to a chemical test of breath or blood, the police can physically constrain you to get a blood sample by force.
 The police just need to get a warrant first so that the blood test results will be admissible in court.12

-Some “non-standardized” field sobriety tests exist, but Nevada police rarely use them.
+Dozens of “non-standardized” field sobriety tests exist, but Nevada police rarely use them.
 This is because no national, reliable studies exist that demonstrate any correlation between the test results and the driver’s impairment.
-These non-standardized FSTs are:
+Some of the non-standardized FSTs are described in this table:

-If a Nevada police officer does administer these non-standardized FSTs, your DUI defense attorney can seek to have them excluded from evidence for lack of scientific basis.
+If a Nevada police officer does administer these non-standardized FSTs, we would seek to have them excluded from evidence for lack of scientific basis.

 Legal References: